coostax/addon-wallabag/README.md

 ![Project Maintenance][maintenance-shield]
 [![GitHub Activity][commits-shield]][commits]

-Wallabag add-on for home assistant -
-A web application allowing you to save web pages for later reading
+Wallabag add-on for home assistant -A web application allowing you to save web pages for later reading

 ## About

 Wallabag is a web application allowing you to save web pages for later reading.
 Click, save and read it when you want.
 It extracts content so that you won't be distracted by pop-ups and cie.

 Further information can be found at [Wallabag].